lucashaley/lucashaley.github.io/_posts/2021-04-10-the-3-9-storyboard-technique.md

 Okay, there’s a little more than that.

-I use 3x3 templates from the awesome <a href="https://wonderunit.com/storyboarder/">Storyboarder</a>, printing them out in batches.
+I use 3x3 templates from the awesome [Storyboarder](https://wonderunit.com/storyboarder/), printing them out in batches.

 ![](/uploads/Storyboard_9x.png)